 Don’t place fake logos because customers are known to click on them to verify if you’re really certified.

-Conversion rates can increase by 80% if you address customer fears right on your landing page.
+Conversion rates can increase if you address customer fears right on your landing page.

 By being open about how you process data, you earn greater trust.